 Mr. Franco was hired in April 2011 by Bear Creek Mining Company Sucursal del Peru, a branch office of the Company's subsidiary Bear Creek Exploration Company Ltd. In 2013, he was promoted to the position of Vice President, Corporate Development for Bear Creek Mining SAC (a subsidiary of the Company) and awarded a salary increase to the equivalent of US\$173,800.
-During the last three fiscal years, the Board approved increases in Mr. Franco's salary to the equivalent of US\$250,000 effective March 1, 2019, US\$255,000 effective April 1, 2020, and US\$272,850 effective April 1, 2021.
+Mr. Franco also serves as General Manager of the Company's Peruvian subsidiaries.
+The Board approved increases to Mr. Franco's base salary over the tenure of his employment, culminating in US\$272,850 as of April 1, 2021.
 There were no Options, RSUs or DSUs granted, and no cash bonuses paid to Mr. Franco during the three most recently completed financial years.
-Mr. Franco's salary is denominated in Peruvian Soles and converted to US dollars for reporting purposes.

-Mr. Roux was hired in June 2022 by Bear Creek Mining SAC with total compensation of US\$307,000 per year (consisting of a base salary of US\$265,000 and an accommodation allowance of US\$42,000).
-Prior to his employment as Project Director, Mr. Roux served the Company in a consulting role.
+Mr. Roux was hired in June 2022 by Bear Creek Mining SAC in the position of Project Director, with total compensation of US\$307,000 per year (consisting of a base salary of US\$265,000 and an accommodation allowance of US\$42,000).
+On June 5, 2023 Mr. Roux was promoted to the position of Vice President, Project Development of Bear Creek Mining Corporation and on August 1, 2023 was granted an increase in his annual base salary to US\$295,000.
+Prior to his June 2022 employment as Project Director, Mr. Roux served the Company in a consulting role.
 In addition to his base salary, Mr. Roux was granted 200,000 Options, no RSUs or DSUs and no cash bonus awards during the three most recently completed financial years.

 As the Company continues its planned transition from an exploration and development company to a metal producer, the executive officers' responsibilities may increase.
-The Compensation Committee may periodically recommend salary increases to its officers based on the Compensation Committee's review of comparable companies and mining industry surveys, each individual officer's performance, and market conditions.
+The Compensation Committee may periodically recommend salary increases to its NEOs and other officers based on the Compensation Committee's review of comparable companies and mining industry surveys, each individual officer's performance, and market conditions.
 Salary increases for the Company's executives require approval of the Board.